JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 - compute the log marginal likelihood of some observations
 - visualise a simple 1D example
 - infer kernel parameters in a variety of ways
+- utilise Soss.jl to automatically handle parameters and their transformations

+This are just the basic features of Stheno, that you could expect to find in any other GP package.
 We _haven't_ covered any of the fancy features of Stheno yet though.